fbpx

 In film, it is a common occurrence for a father to disinherit his son or daughter from his property.
 In contrast, according to Muhammadan inheritance law, a beneficiary cannot renounce his right to inherit.
 Notably, a Muslim cannot dispose of more than one-third of his complete estate through a will.

-Screenshot 2023 06 07 at 7.20.30 PM
+Screenshot 2023 06 07 At 7.20.30 Pm

 Requirements for Writing a Will